front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 export default StockLoader;
 ```

-The 2nd parameter to `makeDataLoader` are the options to pass to the dataLoader instance.
+The 2nd parameter to `makeDataLoader` are the options to pass to the DataLoader instance.
 You usually don't have to use it.
 Please refer to [dataloader's documentation](https://github.com/graphql/dataloader#new-dataloaderbatchloadfn--options) for further information.

 ### Useful patterns